-This covers any communication from a customer regarding a bill which requires a response or an action by the company and does not constitute a written complaint, which should be reported under DG7.
+This covers any communication from a customer or their representative (e.g. their bank) regarding a bill which requires a response or an action by the company and does not constitute a written complaint, which should be reported under DG7.
 Billing contacts can be received by telephone, in writing, by electronic transmission, by personal visit or written on a piece of company correspondence, for example, a bill which is returned to the company, except where it is offensive or abusive.

 Billing contacts should include calls that are made to Customer services department to pay a bill as this results in an action being taken on the customer's account.
 Contacts to automated payment lines where a message is left and needs to be actioned by the company should also included.
-Call to automated lines where credit/debit card details are taken and payment is made automatically with no action from the company agent should not be included.
+Calls to automated lines where credit/debit card details are taken and payment is made automatically with no action from the company agent should not be included.
+Where a call to an automated line is rejected and a call is routed to an operator to answer, then these calls should be included as an action is undertaken by the company agent.